cyp-chasseray/cyp-chasseray/README.md

 Currently refining my skills in Data and learning Django.

-Open to share ideas and discuss opportunities.
+Open to share ideas and discuss opportunities 🤝

+My main language is Python but I am happy to switch and learn if the project is right!